AdobeDocs/release-notes.en/current.md

 _New features_

-* AEM Archetype project for Forms as a Cloud Service now includes [form data models for Microsoft® Dynamics and Salesforce.com](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/setup-environment/setup-local-development-environment.html?lang=en#forms-cloud-service-local-development-environment).
+* AEM Archetype project for Forms as a Cloud Service now includes [form data models for Microsoft&reg; Dynamics and Salesforce.com](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/setup-environment/setup-local-development-environment.html?lang=en#forms-cloud-service-local-development-environment).
 * Acroform-based Document of Record: Experience Manager Forms as a Cloud Service supports using [Adobe Acrobat Form PDF (Acroform PDF)](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/create-an-adaptive-form/generate-document-of-record-for-non-xfa-based-adaptive-forms.html) as a template for Document of Record besides XFA-based form template.
-* Microsoft® Azure data store connector: You can now [connect Form Data Model to Microsoft® Azure storage](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/use-form-data-model/configure-azure-storage.html).
-It lets you retrieve and store adaptive form data to Microsoft® Azure storage as a BLOB.
+* Microsoft&reg; Azure data store connector: You can now [connect Form Data Model to Microsoft&reg; Azure storage](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/use-form-data-model/configure-azure-storage.html).
+It lets you retrieve and store adaptive form data to Microsoft&reg; Azure storage as a BLOB.

 _Beta features of Forms_

 * **Unified Storage Connector** - Use Unified Storage Connector to externalize in-process data in customer-managed repositories.
 For example, you can
-  * Enable Forms Portal’s save and resume functionality and store adaptive forms drafts in a customer-managed data repository.
+  * Enable Forms Portal's save and resume functionality and store adaptive forms drafts in a customer-managed data repository.
   * Store in-process Experience Manager Workflows data (Experience Manager Workflow Variables data) that contains Sensitive Personal Data (SPD) in a customer-managed repository.
 * **Experience Manager Forms as a Cloud Service, Communications** - [Communication APIs](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/using-communications/aem-forms-cloud-service-communications.html) help you combine XDP templates and XML data to generate print documents in various formats.
 The service allows you to generate documents in synchronous mode.
 The APIs enables you to create applications that let you:
   * Generate documents by populating template files with XML data.